-Specialty-Specific Background and Intent: Overseeing thoracic surgery fellowship programs requires oversight of the clinical, educational, and administrative aspects of the program.
-The Review Committee feels that the addition of an associate program director once a program director oversees more than 10 fellows should provide fellows with additional clinical and educational resources and augment the work of the program director.
+Overseeing thoracic surgery fellowship programs requires oversight of the clinical, educational, and administrative aspects of the program.
+The Review Committee feels that the addition of an associate/assistant program director once a program director oversees more than 10 residents/fellows should provide residents/fellows with additional clinical and educational resources and augment the work of the program director.

 II.A.3.
-Qualifications of the program director:
+Qualifications of the program director: --------- ---

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Thoracic Surgery or by the American Osteopathic Board of Surgery, or subspecialty qualifications that are acceptable to the Review Committee; (Core)

-II.A.3.c) must include documented experience educating thoracic surgery residents/fellows: (Core)

-II.A.3.d) must include documented participation in a national thoracic surgery educational association (e.g., the Thoracic Surgery must include documented formal faculty development activities in education and teaching, such as participation at local and national program director workshops and other educational activities.
+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Thoracic Surgery or by the American Osteopathic Board of Surgery, or subspecialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include documented experience educating thoracic surgery residents/fellows; (Core) II.A.3.d) must include documented participation in a national thoracic surgery educational association (e.g., the Thoracic Surgery Directors Association); and, (Core) II.A.3.e) must include documented formal faculty development activities in education and teaching, such as participation at local and national program director workshops and other educational activities.
 (Core)